Fanny Stevenson: Return to California

 After Stevenson's death, Fanny returned to California to begin a new life in America and Europe with an adoring companion decades her junior, newsman Edward "Ned" Salisbury Field.

-Death and legacy

-When Fanny died in Santa Barbara, California, Ned Field, her last companion-in-adventure, described her as "the only woman in the world worth dying for."
+When Fanny died in Santa Barbara, California, Field described her as "the only woman in the world worth dying for."
 Soon after, he married her daughter Isobel Osbourne.

 In 1915, Fanny's ashes were taken by her daughter to Samoa where they were interred next to Stevenson on top of Mount Vaea.
 The bronze plaque for Fanny bears her Samoan name 'Aolele' (Flying Cloud in Samoan).

+In popular culture

 The actress Aline Towne played Fanny in the 1958 episode "The Great Amulet" of the syndicated television anthology series Death Valley Days, hosted by Stanley Andrews.
 The episode focuses on Fanny and Robert Louis Stevenson, a role played by Don Reardon.
 The "Great Amulet" is revealed at the conclusion of the episode.

+Walerian Borowczyk's 1981 horror film Docteur Jekyll et les femmes (a.k.a.
+The Strange Case of Dr Jekyll and Miss Osbourne and Dr Jekyll and his Women) stars Italian actress Marina Pierro as a character named "Fanny Osbourne," depicted as the fiancée of Dr. Henry Jekyll and named for Fanny Stevenson (née Osbourne).
+Pierro stated Borowczyk "had an offer to direct a film about Dr Jekyll.
+He liked the idea, but he didn't want to direct a remake, and he noticed that there wasn't a female character in the book.
+So he told me that he'd think about it and if he happened to find it interesting, he would do it.
+Actually, that was how he discovered the existence of Fanny Osbourne, the wife of Robert Louis Stevenson, a very adventurous and independent woman for the time.
+Borowczyk was enthusiastic about the idea of...introducing this real figure into the fiction.
+So that's how the character of Miss Osbourne was born."

 In 2004 Pamela Stephenson spent a year on a sailing cruise around the South Pacific Ocean, following the path of Fanny and Robert Louis Stevenson.
 Her travels were documented in her 2005 book Treasure Islands.

+The 2023 stage adaptation of Robert Louis Stevenson's novel Kidnapped featured Fanny as the narrator, with the role being played by Kim Ismay.